 With our help, you won’t have to call Samsung support, browse forums, or go to a nearby carrier store to fix things.
 Instead, we’ll help you fix most Note 9 issues right at home.
 Then, we’ll continuously update this post with helpful information and fixes moving forward.

 With a big 6.4-inch display, two powerful cameras, stereo sound and all-day battery life, this is Samsung’s best Note yet.
 Just know that like any phone you might run into a problem or two.
 Here are some common complaints, what to know, and what to do to fix them.

 How to Fix Galaxy Note 9 Apps That Aren’t Full Screen

-A problem we keep hearing about thanks to Samsung’s beautiful big screen is apps not using the entire display.
-Your Note 9 has Samsung’s biggest 6.4-inch screen that’s longer and skinnier than most.
+A problem we keep hearing about thanks to Samsung’s big screen is apps not using the entire display.
+Your Note 9 has a big 6.4-inch screen that’s longer and skinnier than most.
 They’re using a 2:1 aspect ratio to ensure a screen this size is still easy to hold and use.
 This is also why some apps have black bars at the top and bottom, similar to the black bars on a widescreen TV.